About the building

 HARC brings the county's archive, archaeology unit, the historic environment record, and the biological records centre together in one building, allowing people access to all these records in one place.

-HARC was opened to the public on Tuesday 4 August 2015, with the official opening taking place on Thursday 1 October 2015, by HRH The Duke of Kent KG.
+The HARC building opened to the public in August 2015, with the official opening taking place on 1 October 2015, by HRH The Duke of Kent KG.

 Started in August 2013, the build for the Herefordshire Archive and Records Centre took just over a year - with completion on site in December 2014 and formal key handover in January 2015.
 You can view pictures of how the development progressed on our Flickr album.